rackspace-infrastructure-automation/aws-terraform-ec2_autorecovery/README.md

 ```

 Full working references are available at [examples](examples)
+Note: When using an existing EBS snapshot you can not use the encryption variable.
+The encryption must be set at the snapshot level.

 ## Other TF Modules Used
 Using [aws-terraform-cloudwatch_alarm](https://github.com/rackspace-infrastructure-automation/aws-terraform-cloudwatch_alarm) to create the following CloudWatch Alarms:
 	- status_check_failed_system_alarm_ticket